 2025 Fall Lecture

-We are so honored to host our Special Guest Speaker, Dr. Casey D. Nichols!
+We were so honored to host our Special Guest Speaker, Dr. Casey D. Nichols!

 Thursday, October 23rd, 2025